top of page

 Jo is a Lisbon-born dancer who discovered their passion for folk at the age of 16.
 Coming from the Ballfolk scene, Jo provides a European flavour to the DIY Ceilidh.

-M is a clarinet player, singer, and composer from Warwickshire, with a focus on ballfolk and Euro-Trad dance music.
-They perform as part of The Hearken Quartet, and London based duo Trefusis, offering a fresh perspective on traditional dance music of the UK, France, and beyond.
+M is a clarinet player, singer, and composer from Warwickshire, with a focus on bal-folk and euro trad dance music.
+They perform as part of The Hearken Quartet, offering a fresh perspective on traditional dance music of the UK, France, and beyond.

 Sam Baxter (He/Him)

 Sam Baxter is a singer and multi-instrumentalist from the Peak District.
 Based in North-East England, he is gaining a reputation for his work with traditional and contemporary folk music.
-A sought-after collaborator, he can be found playing in contemporary classical music ensemble ‘Sømnus’, with folk-singer and song-writer Catch the Sparrow, in duo with Scottish violinist Merle Harbron and in the Norwegian band Synneva Gjelland Kvartetten.
+As well as his solo work as a singer and violinist, Sam is a sought-after collaborator; he can be found playing with folk-singer and song-writer Catch the Sparrow and in duo with Scottish violinist Merle Harbron.
+Sam has also toured in Norway with the Synneva Gjelland Band and works with electronic music producer Jen Mac in her project Heen ‘where traditional music meets contemporary production’

 Bruce Lambelle - Rudd (He/Him)